UniversalDependencies/UD_Old_French-ALTM/README.md

 Annotation was conducted following the guidelines for Old French developed by the ([Profiterole project](https://github.com/UniversalDependencies/UD_Old_French-PROFITEROLE)).
 Wherever possible, lemmata used in the corpus are modern French or lemmata of the ([Dictionnaire du Moyen Français](http://zeus.atilf.fr/dmf/)).

+Please note that Old_French-ALTM treebank is still under development and new material will be added to the collection in future UD releases.
+Please do not hesitate to contact us is you have any questions, suggestions or comments.

 # Acknowledgments